Qervas/tnm079/README.md

 ```

 ## Getting the code
-The source code for the application can be downloaded as zip [here](https://gitlab.itn.liu.se/TNM079/tnm079-student/repository/master/archive.zip) or you can clone the [repo](https://gitlab.itn.liu.se/TNM079/tnm079-student.git).
+The source code for the application can either be cloned using git or downloaded as zip from this [repository](https://gitlab.liu.se/MIT/tnm079/tnm079-code).

 Note that
 * if you want to fork/clone the repo, you will have to create an account on ITNs Gitlab server using your student credentials.
 * it would be best if you work on your student network drive and not on the local one.
+However, workin on the network drive does slow down the performance compared to on the local disk.

+Data sets are available in a separate [repository](https://gitlab.liu.se/MIT/tnm079/tnm079-data).

 ## Compiling the code
 In the following, we will shortly describe how to compile the code on different platforms.

 #### Windows
 We will use CMake to create the project files for Visual Studio.
 If you do not have CMake installed, this is the first thing you will need to do.
-Start it and set the source code directory (first field on the top) to where you have unzipped the source code or cloned the repo, respectively, e.g. ```I:/tnm079/tnm079-student```.
+Start it and set the source code directory (first field on the top) to where you have unzipped the source code or cloned the repo, respectively, e.g. ```I:/tnm079/tnm079-code```.
 Subsequently, set the build directory (second field on the top) to something like ```I:/tnm079/build/```.
 Hit ```Configure```.
 A window will pop up, asking you what kind of project file you wish to generate.
 Please check, which version of Visual Studio is installed.
 Press ```Finish```.
 If an error persists and you don't know how to fix it feel free to ask the lab assistant.
 After the configuration step terminated successfully you can hit ```Generate``` and open the generated solution.

 ##### Compilation targets in Visual Studio
 You can compile the code in ```Debug```, ```Release```, or ```RelWithDebInfo``` (Release with debug information) mode.
 You can change this in the top toolbar.
 There is a dropdown menu that is per default set to ```Debug```.
 While you are working on the solution it might be advisable to use ```Debug``` or ```RelWithDebInfo``` so you can (you guessed it) debug the code, use breakpoints, etc. When you are done, you can switch to ```Release```.
 This has the effect that the application will run significantly faster.